PVD Coating

 Ion Plated Stainless Steel Necklace

-Also, IP coating on jewelry requires just a little maintenance.
-You can simply use water and a non-abrasive cleaning solution to restore its original look.
+IP coating on jewelry requires just a little maintenance.
 Unlike other plating techniques, you don’t need to worry about the effects of water.

-Ion Plated vs PVD Plated Jewelry: What is the Difference
+Ion Plated vs PVD Plated Jewelry: Key Differences

 Actually, there is no major difference between ion-plated jewelry and PVD-plated jewelry.
 The only notable fact is that ion plating is a process under PVD (Physical Vapor Deposition).